Paperspace/FastAPI-Template-App/README.md

 # FastAPI Template Paperspace App

 ## Intro
 This is a template FastAPI app that can be run on Paperspace.
-This is created as a reference for users who are looking to create their own FastAPI app on Paperspace.
+This repo is to be used as a reference for users who are looking to create their own FastAPI app on Paperspace.

-The FastAPI app is located in app/main.py.
-The Dockerfile is used to create an image which was pushed as a public image to [https://hub.docker.com/repository/docker/paperspace/fastapi-template-app/general](paperspace/fastapi-template-app:latest).
-This image can be deployed to Paperspace using the deployment spec located in paperspace.yaml.
+- The FastAPI app is located in `app/main.py`
+- The Dockerfile is used to create an image which was pushed as a public image to [paperspace/fastapi-template-app:latest](https://hub.docker.com/repository/docker/paperspace/fastapi-template-app/general)
+- The above image can be deployed to Paperspace using the deployment spec located in `paperspace.yaml`

 ## Project Structure
 ```